-The importance of this topic, Salvation, cannot be understated.
+The importance of this topic, Salvation, cannot be overstated.
 It is an absolutely critical dogma of the Christian faith.
 It has to do with eternity in Heaven or Hell, among many other things.

 There are not many theological constructs more important than Salvation.